oi-analytics/argentina-transport/docs/predata.rst

 	- ``geometry`` - LineString geometry of edge with projection ESPG:4326
 	- variable list of attributes depending upon sector

+4. National Roads specifc GIS data are stored:
+	- In sub-folders in the path - ``/incoming_data/pre_processed_network_data/roads/national_roads/``
+	- As Shapefiles with attributes
+	- File in sub-folder ``/indice_de_estado/`` contains road surface quality as numeric values
+	- File in sub-folder ``/indice_de_serviciabilidad/`` contains road service quality as numeric values
+	- File in sub-folder ``/materialcarril_sel/`` contains road surface meterial as string values
+	- File in sub-folder ``/tmda/`` contains TMDA counts as numeric values
+	- File in sub-folder ``/v_mojon/`` contains locations of kilometer markers

+5. National-roads bridges GIS data are stored:
+	- In the path - ``/incoming_data/pre_processed_network_data/roads/national_roads//puente_sel/``
+	- As Shapefiles with Point geometry of nodes with projection ESPG:4326
+	- As Excel file with bridges attributes

 ..
 Note::
 	We assume that networks are provided as topologically correct connected graphs: each edge is a single LineString (may be straight line or more complex line), but must have exactly